TakluBalm/Compiler/README.md

 			};
 		}
 		```
 	* *semantic.c* : It takes the parse tree as input and does some error checking on it.
-These checks include multiple definition or non-terminals OR a non-terminal declare but not defined.
+These checks include multiple definition of non-terminals OR a non-terminal declared but not defined.
+It will contain functions to manipulate and use the Syntax Tree to achieve our final goal of making a state machine to recognize the grammar.
 	* *main.c* : Contains the main program of our project.
+It brings together the code from other files and integrates them

 3. ### **test.txt** consists of a test bnf grammar I have been testing against my code.